 The initial rush of excitement and anticipation of your new baby is unlike any other feeling.

-Unfortunately, for most women, within about 2 weeks, the initial pregnancy excitement is replaced by the dreaded first trimester symptoms.
+Unfortunately, for most women, within about 2 weeks, the initial pregnancy excitement is replaced by the dreaded first trimester symptoms including morning sickness and fatigue.

 In my opinion, surviving the first trimester of pregnancy is the most difficult part.